sammachin/RTCChat/README.md

 # RTCChat
 Experiments in Creating RTC Data Channel withuot a framework.

 This repo contains 2 example projects, the first is a 'Bring your Own Signalling WebRTC chat application, it serves to show what WebRTC can do on it own and what you need to use some sort of signalling server for.
+The second is an attempt to utilise SMS as the signalling transport so you can setup a chat between 2 people using just their phone numbers and a URL then have a direct peer 2 peer chat.

 To get started download or clone the repo then place either of the folders onto a webserver, the simplest way to get started on a mac is to open terminal and cd into the folder then run python -m SimpleHTTPServer, you will then have the webserver running at http://127.0.0.1:8000